adjust/ios_sdk/README.md

 }
 ```

-The callback function will be called after the SDK receives a deffered deeplink from ther server and before open it.
+The callback function will be called after the SDK receives a deffered deeplink from our server and before opening it.
-Within the callback function you have access to the deeplink and the boolean that you return determines if the SDK will launch the deeplink.
+Within the callback function you have access to the deeplink.
+The returned boolean value determines if the SDK will launch the deeplink.
 You could, for example, not allow the SDK open the deeplink at the moment, save it, and open it yourself later.

 ### <a id="step13">13.
 Disable tracking